 So as I mentioned in my last post, because of the damned Paro in Colombia, we were going to have to hurry to get down to Cusco on time to do the Inca Trail on the 27th March.

-We were missing the beach (and the sun) as the last time we had been by the Coast was way back in early February, so we decided to visit Mancora, a popular beach resort on the Gringo Trail and just a couple of hours over the Ecuadorian Border.
+We were missing the beach (and the sun) as the last time we had been by the Coast was way back in early February, so we decided to visit Mancora, a popular beach resort on the Gringo Trail and just a couple of hours over the Ecuadorian Border, with one of the best beaches in Peru.

 Mancora consists of a dusty main street filled with surf shops and Restaurants catering to the many Peruvian and International tourists, and another small street fronting the surprisingly nice beach.